radu-matei/radu-matei.github.io/content/blog/wsl-versioned-filesystem-docker.md

 author = "Radu Matei"
 tags = ["wsl"]
 date = "2019-11-07"
-title = "Version control for your WSL filesystem with a Dockerfile" description = "" summary = "" image = "/img/article-photos/wsl-versioned-filesystem-docker/wsl-store.png"
+title = "Version control for your WSL distribution with a Dockerfile" description = "In this article, we will explore how to build a WSL distribution using a Dockerfile, allowing us to version our entire WSL configuration." summary = "In this article, we will explore how to build a WSL distribution using a Dockerfile, allowing us to version our entire WSL configuration." image = "/img/article-photos/wsl-versioned-filesystem-docker/wsl-store.png"
 +++